Albert Rosellini: Governorship

-In order to promote economic development, Rosellini established a state department of commerce and championed the Seattle World's Fair in 1962.
+In order to promote economic development, Rosellini established a state Department of Commerce and championed the Seattle World's Fair in 1962.
 He shepherded construction of the former longest floating bridge in the world, the original Evergreen Point Floating Bridge, which opened in 1963 and carried State Route 520 over Lake Washington from Seattle to Medina.
 It was renamed for Rosellini in 1988.
 After 53 years of service, it was replaced by a new floating bridge at the same site in 2016, which also bears his name.
 In addition, he was a tireless supporter of higher education, strengthening the state university system and developing a system of junior colleges.
 During his time in office, Rosellini also reformed the state budget process and balanced the budget.

 1964 gubernatorial election

 Rosellini was defeated in his bid for a third term in 1964 by Republican Daniel J. Evans, a state legislator and civil engineer.
 Rosellini entered the primary unopposed by his ostensive rivals for the Democratic nomination, Lieutenant Governor John Cherberg or Attorney General John J. O'Connell, but did encounter opposition from several unknown candidates who collectively garnered close to 50,000 votes.

 The general election campaign was marked by bruising attacks on the candidate's integrity from both the Republican and Democratic camps.
 Governor Rosellini attempted to portray Evans as a supporter of Barry Goldwater and his record as antithetical to the interests of labor, welfare, and education.
 Evans in turn charged Rosellini with financial impropriety and cronyism, alleging that the Governor solicited campaign funds from businesses under contract with the state government.
 Only one televised debate was agreed between the two candidates.
-The coattails of President Johnson did not extend to this race, as the 39-year-old Evans won by double digits.
+The coattails of President Johnson did not extend to this race, as the 39-year-old Evans won by 148,564 votes.

 1972 attempted comeback

 Rosellini made a comeback bid eight years later in 1972; he captured the Democratic nomination, but was again defeated by Evans.
 Starting with a lead in the polls, Rosellini saw his support fall when he disparagingly referred to Governor Evans as "Danny Boy" and being accused of intervening on behalf of his friend Frank Colacurcio to obtain a club license in Hawaii while in office.
 A minority of Evans' supporters also began to sport bumper stickers on the back of their cars stating "We Don't Need A Godfather," described by his daughter Lynn Rosellini as extremely hurtful to her father given his pride over his Italian ancestry.
 (The popular Oscar-winning film The Godfather was released earlier that year.)
+Rosellini would later state his belief that the attack contributed to his loss, saying "That mafia crap really hurt, overnight I dropped 12 percent in the ratings.
+I don't think people believe it so much as it scared the hell out of them."